PiyushKumarPawar/EiStudy_SatelliteCommandSystem/README.md

-# EiStudy_SatelliteCommandSystem
-This is an online Coding Assignment of EiStudy which includes the code of Satellite Command System .
 # Satellite Command System

 This is a simple Satellite Command System implemented in Java.
 The Source code is available in src folder.